peterdee/js-snake/README.md

 ### Heroku

-The `stage` branch is auto-deployed to Heroku
+The `stage` branch is auto-deployed to Heroku.